konsnos/MazeGenerator/README.md

 # Maze Generator

-Maze generator plug in in c#
+Maze generator plug in in C#

+TODO:
+* Algorithms
+    * Recursive Backtracking
+    * "Hunt and Kill"

+* Start and finish points
+    * Pathfinding